0x736e6f776f776c/Proteus-Voice-Changer/README.md

 - Right side (Set pitch): type the desired pitch in Hertz (Hz) in the textfield under 'Set pitch'.
 Press the 'Set pitch' button to set the pitch you have entered as the modification pitch.
 You'll see what it's currently set to on the right side of the Proteus image.
 - You can now click on the Proteus image.
 You will be asked to choose where you want to save the output file.
 Once you've chosen a driectory, the Proteus algorithm wil apply the pitch you've set to the contents of the input file and produce an ouput file in your destination folder.
 If all went well, you should receive a message confirming this.
 The manual modification process is now done.

+**Project transferred to a new repository for privacy-related reasons, I originally made this project in 2018**